ryan-mcclue/musings/tower-of-knowledge.md

 FreePower technology allows QI charging mats to support concurrent device charging

 # Phone
+Procedure Call Standard for the Arm Architecture (AAPCS).
+Part of ABI for ARM (also part of ABI is debugging, dynamic linking semantics etc.)
+From this we can garner say, not to put more than 4 word sized arguments to function as this will require stack, consuming more time and space Furthermore, alignment restrictions mean that passing a double word has to be even-odd register pair, so ordering of parameters important
+So, call standard important for ordering and number of parameters?

+more instructions required for unaligned memory accesses?
+(most modern x64 arm will not crash on an unaligned access?) from armv7, unaligned accesses allowed

 # Wearable
 5ATM is 5 atmospheres.
 1 atmosphere is about 10m (however calculated when motionless)